Agreement bias is the tendency to agree (“settle”) in a negotiation even if the outcome is disadvantageous.

 -*How do you guard against agreeing to bad deals?

--*How do reduce the possibility of Information availability errors and information processing errors?
+-*How do you reduce Information availability errors and information processing errors?

 - Power Tactics for Better Negotiation